 Research on the experience of people with rheumatic diseases is crucial to make the voice of patients be heard and for decision-makers to adapt health policy as the pandemic develops.

 REUMAVID is a study from patient to patients.
 Patient research partners are involved in all stages of the process: conception, study design, interpretation of data and dissemination.

-We keep making efforts disseminating REUMAVID results so its key messages reach patients, clinician, the general public and policy-makers.
-The results of the REUMAVID project are being used to make recommendations on how to best anticipate patient needs in times of crisis and support the design future response strategies that minimise negative consequences on the health and well-being of people with rheumatic diseases.
+We continue our efforts to disseminate REUMAVID results so that its key messages reach patients, clinicians, the general public and policy makers.
+Similarly, REUMAVID results are being used to establish recommendations on how to better meet the needs of patients in times of crisis, and to support the design of future strategies to minimise the negative consequences of the pandemic on the health and well-being of people with rheumatic diseases.